Games Make Practicing Fun- Who would have Thought?

 They feel empowered.
 They now have a practice strategy to take home that they actually want to do.
 They now see practicing as a game that they actually want to play.

 They also learned that it takes several times to get a difficult section down.
 However, they also learned that they can accomplish quite a bit in a short amount of focused time!
 The student leaves the lesson happy wanting to practice.

-I raise an eyebrow wickedly at my genius as I stroke my non-allergenic Clara Schumann Cat.
+I raise an eyebrow wickedly at my genius as I stroke my hypo-allergenic Clara Schumann Cat.
+Now its your turn to have some fun!
 Go get some dice and stickers!
 Let me know how the game goes by commenting below!